areaofeffect/hello-world/README.md

 #### Week 9: Prototyping with Machine Learning (RunwayML)

-* A gentle introduction to the worlds of Deep Learning and Nueral Networks
+* A gentle introduction to the worlds of Deep Learning and Neural Networks
 * Data Collection and Features
 * Discussion on Bias and Ethics
 * Prototype experiences with RunwayML.